Former title: White House chief of staff

 “Gary has been my chief economic adviser and did a superb job in driving our agenda, helping to deliver historic tax cuts and reforms and unleashing the American economy once again,” Trump said in a statement.
 “He is a rare talent, and I thank him for his dedicated service to the American people.”

 Cohn, a former Goldman Sachs president, was the subject of job speculation for months.
 There were reports dating back to last summer that his time in the White House would soon run out.
 Cohn was rumored as a likely candidate to replace Janet Yellen as chair of the Federal Reserve.
 That honor ultimately went to Jerome Powell.
-Most recently, there were reports that Cohn was one of the contenders in line to replace White House chief of staff John Kelly, who Trump has soured on.
+Most recently, there were reports that Cohn was one of the contenders in line to replace White House chief of staff John Kelly, whom Trump has soured on.

 Trump named Larry Kudlow, a conservative commentator on cable news, to replace Cohn.

-Former Title: Personal aide to the president
+Former title: Personal aide to the president

 John McEntee was escorted off White House grounds in March.
 According to the Wall Street Journal, he was under investigation for financial problems related to online gambling and mishandling of his taxes.